timothylimyl/lit-llama-qa/README.md

 # Current takeaways from experiments

-1. Does LoRA really work?
+1. How performant is using LoRA for finetuning?

-- Yes, competitive results on downstream task can be achieved just by using LoRA for finetuning
+- Competitive results on downstream task can be achieved just by using LoRA for finetuning
+- Finetuned GPT results is amazing considering that GPT models (decoder-only) task is to generate the next token which is not suitable for extractive QA when compared to BERT based model (encoder-only) that can directly classify the start and end token of the context.

+2. When to use full finetuning versus LoRA?

-- Full fine-tuning results is proven to be better than LoRA for small language model.
+-- Full fine-tuning results is proven to be even better than LoRA for small language model.
 [LoRA paper](https://arxiv.org/pdf/2106.09685.pdf) claims: "LoRA performs on-par or better than fine-tuning in model quality on RoBERTa, DeBERTa, GPT-2, and GPT-3, despite having fewer trainable parameters".
 This claim may not translate too well to smaller models as per our experiment.
-- Finetuned GPT results is amazing considering that GPT models (decoder-only) task is to generate the next token which is not suitable for extractive QA when compared to BERT based model (encoder-only) that can directly classify the start and end token of the context.

-2. When to use full finetuning versus LoRA?
+However, the degradation of performance is not much.

-- LoRA requires way lesser training time and computation.
+- However, LoRA requires way lesser training time and computation.
 You can even finetune a 7B GPT Model with consumer GPUs.
 Thus, we need to determine whether is the tradeoff of performance versus training cost and time worth it
 - Typically, given models above 7B params, full finetuning may not be feasible at all for most people due to GPU VRAM requirement, you can view the [Hardware Requirement](#hardware-requirement) to get a rough idea of hardware requirement.
 - [Information to be added: Comparison of time taken for loss to converge for full finetuning versus LoRA]